Schroedinger-Hat/certo/src/backend/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0.
+See the LICENSE file for details.

 ## Resources